Evelnon/veloren/VelorenPort/World/MissingFeatures.md

 - `SeedExpan`, `StructureGenCache`, `WGrid` and `SmallCache` are available for world data management.

 ### Weather
-- Storms with lightning are implemented, but regional climate simulation remains pending.
+- Storms with lightning and a simple climate grid are implemented.
+Advanced climate simulation with seasonal and regional effects remains pending.

 ### Resources and Pathfinding
 - More complex heuristics for pathfinding.